Jeremy Irons: Personal life

-Irons married Julie Hallam in 1969, but they divorced later that year.
+Irons married Julie Hallam in 1969, but they divorced that year.
 He married Irish actress Sinéad Cusack on 28 March 1978.
-They have two sons, Samuel "Sam" Irons (born 1978), who works as a photographer, and who co-starred with his father in Danny, the Champion of the World, and Maximilian "Max" Irons (born 1985), also an actor.
+They have two sons, Samuel "Sam" Irons (born 1978), who works as a psychotherapist, and who co-starred with his father in Danny, the Champion of the World, and Maximilian "Max" Irons (born 1985), also an actor.
 Both of Irons's sons have appeared in films with their father.
 Irons's wife and children are Catholic; Irons has also been described as a practising Catholic, yet has stated:

 I don't go to church much because I don't like belonging to a club, and I don't go to confession or anything like that, I don't believe in it.
 But I try to be aware of where I fail and I occasionally go to services.
 I would hate to be a person who didn't have a spiritual side because there's nothing to nourish you in life apart from retail therapy.

 Elsewhere, he has described his practice of Zen meditation.

-He owns Kilcoe Castle near Ballydehob, County Cork, Ireland, and had the castle painted a traditional ochre colour which was misreported as being 'pink'.
+Jeremy Irons owns Kilcoe Castle near Ballydehob, County Cork, Ireland, and had the castle painted a traditional ochre colour which was misreported as being "pink".
 He also has another Irish residence in The Liberties of Dublin, as well as a home in his birth town of Cowes, a detached house and barn in Watlington, Oxfordshire and a mews house in Notting Hill, London.

 In 2016, in an interview on the BBC Radio 4 Today programme, Irons stated that he would decline an honour: "I became an actor to be a rogue and a vagabond so I don't think it would be apt for the establishment to pull me in as one of their own, for I ain't."

 In 2013, Irons said he was a smoker and an avid fan of cigars, naming Romeo y Julieta as his favourite brand.
 He said, "My curse is that I'm a cigarette smoker.
 I make my own cigarettes.
 So I have a tendency to inhale when I smoke a cigar.
 I have to keep reminding myself not to."

+In 2025, Irons' Kilcoe Castle appeared as a single subject in a series of poems (one of them regarding Judi Dench) printed by the magazine Origami Poems Project and illustrated by the work of Brazilian photographer Sebastião Salgado.
+The Kilcoe poem described the castle's interior as, "...dreamily decorated impeccably adorned."